India Day Parade (Naperville) 2021 TIPS & FAQ’s

 free.
 Limited premium concert seating is available for our sponsors.

-There will be premium seating will be available for purchase at the venue.
+There will be premium seating will be available for purchase at the venue or can be purchased online by clicking here.

 Q: What is the parade route and distance?
 What street restrictions